memari-majid/image_generation/README.md

-# Comparative Analysis of CVAE and CGAN for Image Generation to Improve OCR Systems
+# Comparative Analysis of VAE and GAN for Image Generation to Improve OCR Systems
 This GitHub repository contains code and resources for a comparative analysis of two popular deep learning frameworks, Conditional Variational Autoencoders (CVAE) and Conditional Generative Adversarial Networks (CGAN), for generating synthetic images to enhance Optical Character Recognition (OCR) systems.
 The goal is to investigate the performance of these models and determine their effectiveness in improving OCR accuracy.
 # Results
 ### Real